برجاء الإنتظار ...

 • soreness around the injection site after the injection

-Vincristine Sulphate may lead to changes in your blood cells, including a type of anaemia in which red blood cells are destroyed (haemolytic anaemia).
+Vincristine sulphate may lead to changes in your blood cells, including a type of anaemia in which red blood cells are destroyed (haemolytic anaemia).
 Your doctor may take blood samples to monitor for these and also to check how well your liver is working.

-There have been reports of other malignancies (cancers) occurring at a later date after vincristine has been used in combination with other anti-cancer drugs.
+There have been reports of other malignancies (cancers) occurring at a later date after vincristine sulphate has been used in combination with other anti-cancer drugs.
 This happens rarely.

 Reporting of side effects